-In Fiscal Year 2018, the federal government exceeded its small business federal contracting goal for the sixth consecutive year, awarding 25.05 percent in federal contract dollars to small businesses totaling $120.8 billion, an increase from the previous fiscal year of nearly $15 billion.
-The Fiscal Year 2018 Small Business Federal Procurement Scorecard marks the first time more than $120 billion in prime contracts has been awarded to small businesses.
+In Fiscal Year 2020, the federal government exceeded its small business federal contracting goal for the eighth consecutive year, awarding 25.6 percent in federal contract dollars to small businesses totaling $143.4 billion, an increase from the previous fiscal year of nearly $14 billion.

 Any entity wishing to do business with the federal government under a contract or applying for federal grants must be registered in the System for Awards Management (SAM).
 Completing the online registration can take some time depending on the size and complexity of your company.

 Going in to do a renewal after March 28, 2020 will require your company to enter the business DUNS, name and address as it appears in SAM just like when you did the initial registration.

 Download Recent (2021) presentation on the current environment and the future state of SAM HERE.

 The Norcal PTAC (and all PTAC's nationwide) can walk you through your SAM registration and help you understand the complex language.
 Apply Now for our no-cost services!